 Immersing oneself in nature is very much romanticized and for good reason.
 When you’re out in the wild, you can’t help but feel lighter, relaxed, and more at ease with the world.

 The outdoors offers the same effect during residential treatment programming, plus so much more.
 While Red Mountain Colorado is so much more than an adventure therapy program, we incorporate adventure therapy into your teen’s treatment to increase the effectiveness of all modalities.
 Your child will experience mountain biking, hiking, rock climbing, fly fishing, and other exhilarating activities that will teach him valuable life lessons and skills he’ll take with him after treatment.

 But one thing many parents wonder about adventure therapy is its safety.
 Let’s take a deeper dive into how our adventure therapy program operates and how we keep your child safe.

 What Your Teen Will Experience in Adventure Therapy

 Twice a week, your teen will participate in recreational activities out in the mountains.
 No matter what activity he’s doing, the primary focus is getting him to do something with a certain level of challenge and risk.

-This is because the challenges he faces will help him develop healthier ways to cope with stress and new self-efficacy skills.
-They’ll also help him learn how to trust those around him.
+The challenges he faces will help him develop healthier ways to cope with stress and new self-efficacy skills.
+They’ll also teach him how to trust those around him.